LevinJ/SSD_tensorflow_VOC/README.md

 # Overview
 [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) is a publicly available benchmark dataset used for object recognition and detection.
 There are about 17k images in the dataset (VOC 2007 and VOC 2012), and contains 20 labelled classes like person, car, cat, bottle, bicycle, sheep, sofa, and etc. The detector we develooped can be used to determine what kind of objects an image contains, and where those objects are.

 We used the excellent work from [here](https://github.com/balancap/SSD-Tensorflow) as our baseline.
-It successfully converted the original SSD detector from caffe implementation to tensorflow implementation.
+The baseline successfully converted the original SSD detector from caffe implementation to tensorflow implementation.
 The goal of our project is to focus on the trainig part of the problem.
 Specifically, We load the VGG16 weights trained from ImageNET into our VGG 16 part of SSD model, train SSD modle on PASCAL VOC training dataset (VOC 2007 train_eval and VOC 2012 train_eval), and evaluat SSD model on PASCAL VOC test dataset (VOC 2007 test).
-Evaluation metric is mAP.
+Evaluation metric is [mAP](https://sanchom.wordpress.com/tag/average-precision/).

 Techncially, tensorflow and slim are used as the neural network framework, and all the development is done in Python.